mikiec84/CARVE-ROBMOSYS.github.io/results.md

 everything other than the BT behaves as expected.

 Given the abstract models for the skills and the environment, we can verify that at runtime, the skill and the evironment behave as expected.
-Videos showing the execution of runtime monitors are in the [Media](../media#monitors) page.
+Videos showing the executions of runtime monitors are in the [Media](../media#monitors) page.